Hazard ends yearlong scoring drought, Madrid beats Huesca - WHIZ News

 David Ferreiro scored Huesca’s goal in the 74th before Benzema rounded off the victory with a header.

-Madrid moved to the top of the standings with 16 points, with a postponed game still to make up.
-Real Sociedad and Cádiz are two points behind.
+Madrid moved to the top of the standings with 16 points.
+Real Sociedad, Atletico Madrid and Cádiz are two points behind.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports